 The Business Domain

 Internovus was a B2B online marketing company.
 Its business domain was broad and encompassed the whole marketing flow: Internovus allowed its customers, companies that produced products or services, to outsource all their marketing-related tasks.
-Each customer would get a tailor-made marketing strategy for its products, optimized advertising campaigns, and even sales agents that contacted perspective leads.
+Each customer would get a tailor-made marketing strategy for its products, optimized advertising campaigns, and even sales agents that contacted prospective leads.

 Internovus's principal business objective has always been optimization.
 We strived to optimize each stage of the marketing process: from acquiring ad spaces with the highest cost/benefit ratio, to assigning leads to agents based on their skills and experience.
 To fine-tune every aspect of the sales process, we developed our own Customer Relations Management (CRM) system.
 The CRM ingested leads, assigned them to agents, and orchestrated the whole sales flow.